Appdynamics/neo4j-monitoring-extension/README.md

             displayName: "myDebian"

-        # cassandra mbeans.
+        # neo4j mbeans.
 Exclude patterns with regex can be used to exclude any unwanted metrics.
         mbeans:
           - domainName: "org.neo4j"
             excludePatterns: [